hopitas/webwet/README.md

 import httplib
 import urllib

+If you can't find arduino from Rpi, try this: Run rpi-update as root and reboot.

 Have fun, fix my code please and ask questions via email, irc or website

 thx, hopey ;)